thc1006/nephio-intent-to-o2-demo/docs/IEEE_PAPER_2025.md

-# Intent-Driven O-RAN Network Orchestration: A Multi-Site Production System Combining LLM Processing with GitOps for Standards-Compliant Infrastructure Management
+# Intent-Driven O-RAN Network Orchestration: A Production-Ready Multi-Site System Integrating Large Language Models with GitOps for Autonomous Infrastructure Management

-**Authors:** Research Team
-**Affiliation:** Network Automation Research Group **Conference:** IEEE International Conference on Communications (ICC) 2025 **Category:** Network Automation and Orchestration
+**Authors:** [TO BE ANONYMIZED FOR DOUBLE-BLIND REVIEW] **Affiliation:** [TO BE ANONYMIZED FOR DOUBLE-BLIND REVIEW] **Conference:** IEEE International Conference on Communications (ICC) 2025 **Category:** Network Automation and Orchestration